 The study does not recommend changes to the signalized and stop-controlled intersections within the vicinity of the property at this time.
-It is noted that the intersections operate at an acceptable level of service.
+It is noted that the intersections currently operate at an acceptable level of service.
+At the time of Site Development, the traffic study will be updated as needed.